SciencePotato/AugustHackathon2022/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Info
+There are free education offered in the United States from k - 12, but not everyone can afford college due to various reasons.
+Our website is open to everyone and anyone should be able to learn something new when they come into this website.
+The goal of our website is to resolved the education gap that exist in the United States by allowing everyone to access our website that will contain many useful information.

+Here is the thought process and our design shown in [Figma] (https://www.figma.com/file/4d9zhQbI47duD4FHCY2iJN/August-12-14-Hackathon?node-id=0%3A1)

+This is our website [(name)](https://augusthackathon2022-9py1ox1yc-sciencepotato.vercel.app/)